FacuBalbue/FacuBalbue/README.md

 <Br>
 <h1>About Me! 😎</h1>

+-  I’m finishing my studies to become an IT Technician.
 -  I’m currently working on many small projects.
--  I’m currently learning cyber security
+-  Learning cybersecurity and specializing in IT support

 <hr>
 <Br>